List of highest-grossing R-rated films

-Three of the five highest-grossing R-rated films consist of the Deadpool trilogy, co-produced by and starring Ryan Reynolds (pictured in 2018).
+Two of the highest-grossing R-rated films, The Odyssey and Oppenheimer, were written and directed by Christopher Nolan.

 This is a list of the highest-grossing R-rated films.
 An R-rated film is a film that has been assessed as having material which may be unsuitable for children under the age of 17 by the Motion Picture Association; the MPA writes "Under 17 requires accompanying parent or adult guardian".
-The R-rating applies to the United States, with similar ratings given in TV-MA for television and home video releases, as well as other countries such as 14A and 18A in Canada, 15 or 18 in the United Kingdom and MA 15+ and R 18+ in Australia.
+The R-rating applies to the United States, with similar ratings given in TV-MA for television and home video releases, as well as other countries such as 14A and 18A in Canada, 15 or 18 in the United Kingdom, and MA 15+ and R 18+ in Australia.
 All lists in this article are unadjusted for inflation except where specifically noted.

-Deadpool & Wolverine and X-Men Universe are the highest-grossing R-rated film and its live-action franchise, respectively.
-Demon Slayer: Kimetsu no Yaiba anime film series is the highest-grossing R-rated animated film franchise with Infinity Castle became the highest-grossing R-rated animated film of all time.
+The Odyssey is the highest-grossing R-rated film of all time.
+Demon Slayer: Kimetsu no Yaiba anime film series is the highest-grossing R-rated animated and non-English-language film franchise, with Infinity Castle as the highest-grossing R-rated animated and non-English-language film of all time.